albertoRamon/Kylin/KylinAmazon/README.md

 * Metadata: Is a compressed json in gz with 9.4 Million products (size: 3.4 GB / 10.5 GB)
 * Ratings only: Is an uncompressed CSV file with 82.6 Million of evaluations

-You can download it and store as is (without descompress) in _DataDownloaded_ folder, as is:
+Download it and store as is (without descompress) in _DataDownloaded_ folder, as is:
 <p align="center">
   <img src=./Images/01.png />
 </p>